RaghavendraGKulkarni/Loads-of-Codes/Mathematics/Compute-x-power-n-in-Log-Time/Recursive/README.md

 # Compute x power n in Log Time
 ## Description:
-### Given an integer x and a non-negative integer n (not both zeros), the program computes x power n in Log time recursively
+### Given an real number x and an integer n (not both zeros), the program computes x power n in Log time recursively
 ## Input Format:
-* The first line should contain an integer x and a non-negative integer n
+* The first line should contain a real number x and an integer n
 ## Output Format:
 * The first and the only line will contain the value of x to the power n
 ## Time Complexity: